jjfumero/jjfumero.github.io/_posts/2022-09-01-tornadovm-internals.md

 To compile and execute Java code suitable for the target accelerator, we need two things: a) to compile the Java method to a GPU-friendly code (i.e., SPIR-V); and b) a way to reserve memory, allocate resources and launch kernels on the accelerator.
 In other words, we need a way to orchestrate the execution.
 Now, let’s explain each of those steps in more detail.

-## A - Interaction with the JIT compiler for translation of Java bytecode to SPIR-V.
+## A) Interaction with the JIT compiler for translation of Java bytecode to SPIR-V.

 To interact with the core API of the TornadoVM JIT compiler, we are going to build a function that transforms a Java method represented as an array of bytes into an optimized SPIR-V binary module.
 In pseudocode, we will need to implement a method with the following signature: